-Chia seeds are one of the many superfoods that are rich in nutrients beneficial to health and overall wellbeing.
-Superfood or super fad, if you’ve been following this superseed, surely you notice there is the much talked about chia seeds water.
+Chia seeds are one of the many superfoods that are rich in nutrients, beneficial to health and overall wellbeing.
+Superfood or super fad, if you’ve been following this super seed, surely you notice there is the much talked about chia seeds water.
 Should you like to pick up this trend to gain its health benefits, surely you like to know how it benefits you.
 But most importantly, you need to know the negative side effects of drinking chia seeds water.
 Don’t drink chia seeds water, unless you’ve read and understood the possible health risks.

-What is Chia Seed Water
+What is Chia Seeds Water

 Chia seeds are tasteless and in water, they are rather bland.
 Infusing chia seeds water with fresh fruits and herbs will give it a refreshing twist.
 Or simply add freshly squeezed lemon or lime juice to it.
 More on this further below.

-Drinking Chia Seeds Water Benefits
+Benefits Drinking Chia Seeds Water